 For access to all of our training, gear, and race coverage, plus exclusive training plans, FinisherPix photos, event discounts, and GPS apps, sign up for Outside+.

 We’ve said it before, and we’ll say it again, “Open-water swimming is hands-down the best way to get more comfortable, stronger, and faster in the swim leg of a tri.”
 Yes, you could argue that form/drill work is trickier in the open water and probably better done in a pool, and yes, you could say that getting precise interval workouts are tougher in the open water, but we’ve even created a pool workout/open-water workout translator to help you with that.
 Also, with the proliferation of inexpensive, open-water capable smartwatches (one of our favorites is below), not having a pool clock is no longer a good enough excuse.
 Long story short: Nothing makes you better at triathlon open-water swimming more than open-water swimming itself—but of course safety in the open water is important too.

-But of course not everyone likes the open water, and of course not everyone has access to it either.
+But not everyone likes the open water, and of course not everyone has access to it either.
 Sadly the latter of the two issues can’t be solved without a realtor, but the former obstacle can be overcome.
 One of the best ways to start liking open-water swimming is to become more comfortable with it, and aside from simply spending more time out there, making sure you’re safe will go a long way.
 That said, even if you already love open-water swimming, it’s super important that you’re careful—especially when swimming out in nature that can often be unpredictable and/or not monitored by a lifeguard.
-So if you want to get faster in the swim leg at your next tri—whenever that is—first make sure you’re safe in the open-water, learn to love “the openness,” and then spend more time out there.
+So if you want to get faster in the swim leg at your next tri, first make sure you’re safe in the open-water, learn to love “the openness,” and then spend more time out there.

 Below we cover some open-water safety tips and then get to some open-water safety products you might not even know you needed (or existed!).